 Popular eCommerce Sites

-In 2019, 16.3 million people made a purchase through their mobile phone.
+In 2021, 22.3 million people purchased their mobile phones.
 Sales on mobile phones and tablets continue to grow very fast and they already account for close to 40% of total eCommerce sales on leading sites.

 In France, 85% of online purchases are paid using debit cards tied to their bank account.
 The French are not accustomed to using credit cards to pay with credit.
-The French use other means of online payments which include electronic wallets (9%), check (1%), gift vouchers, installment payments, direct debit authorization (1%), private cards and other means of payment (3%).
-Note when shopping outside of the EU, French consumers must pay an import fee for any goods purchased with the price above 22 Euros.
+The French use other means of online payments, which include electronic wallets (9%), check (1%), gift vouchers, installment payments, direct debit authorization (1%), private cards, and other means of payment (3%).

 The major holidays driving purchases in France include Christmas, Mother’s Day (last Sunday of May), Father’s Day (second to last Sunday in June), and Valentine’s Day.
 In addition, seasonal sales (“les soldes”) run for six weeks in early January and again in the summer from late June.
 The dates for sales moreover, whether online or in stores, are determined by French Trade Law.

 Social media is becoming significantly relevant for French users.
 The trend for firms is to present products on various social media platforms, and to continue being active with content and recommendations.
-Facebook is still the premier choice for e-merchants followed by Instagram and Twitter.
-In France, the number of monthly visitors in 2019 to the following sites are:
+Potential audience for digital marketers on most popular social media platforms:

 Local eCommerce Sales Rules & Regulations / The European Union’s Digital Single Market Initiative